-It is not clear why, but in the beginning of 17th century, in the same county of Viduklė, another Blinstrubs family appeared.
-In the old documents, they initially named themselves as the Blinstrubs de Chrzczon.
-In the 19th century, suffix of origin have disappeared and members of this family can only be identified by kinship links.
-The progenitor of this branch according to survived documents was Urban Chrzczon.
-It is likely that Blinstrubs de Chrzczon became a separate Blinstrub family via female line, by marrying one of Blinstrubs daughter.
+It is not known why, but at the end of the 16th century, another Blinstrub family appeared in the same Viduklė county.
+In old documents, they used to identify themselves as Blinstrubs de Chrzczon, but in the 19th. century the suffix disappeared and family members could only be identified by family blood ties.
+In historical documents, members of this family identified Urban ChrzczonD532 as the progenitor of their family.
+It is likely that Blinstrubs de Chrzczon became a separate Blinstrub family via female line, by marrying one of Blinstrubs daughters.
 Blinstrubs de Towtwil accepted this fact without resistance and had friendly relationships with the Blinstrubs de Chrzczon.
 They sold to each other manors, lands and lived in the neighborhood.
-The only minor inconvenience is that old Blinstrubs, in the 17th century, were forced to use the suffix “de Towtwil,” in order not to be confused with Blinstrubs de Chrzczon.
+The only minor inconvenience is that old Blinstrubs in the end 16th. century, were forced to use the suffix “de Towtwil„ in order not to be confused with Blinstrubs de Chrzczon.

 The family used a separate coat of arms for “Wręby” and it’s members was legitimized nobles as well.
 The family tree scheme of this family can be seen in Family Tree section.

 The oldest members of the family, Stanislaus (W2) and Balartholomew (W3) Blinstrubs de Chrzczon and their children lived in the manors of Pašaltuonis-Zvirblaukis-Dūdiškė (Dūdlaukis) and Rowle-Numgole-Kempali of Viduklė county.
 Later patrimonies of Blinstrubs de Chrzczon were Daugodai manor in Raseiniai parish and Vaškučiai folwark in Betygala parish.